 Some of these diminutive hybrids have been said to have webbed feet like a duck and a head like a fox.
 They are said to feed on other small animals, roots, and herbs.

 You can, apparently, only see these creatures if you are drunk, which does lend a certain amount of doubt to the veracity of any reports of sightings.
 It is said that the animals are attracted to the scents of the beer festivals.

-Legend says that the best way to catch a Wolpertinger is to be a beautiful young woman, or at least to be in one’s company, since the Wolpertinger is thought to have a penchant for the female form.
+Legend says that the best way to catch a Wolpertinger is to be a beautiful young woman, or at least to be in the company of a beautiful young woman, since the Wolpertinger is thought to have a penchant for the female form.

 The woman should venture into the forest on a night when the moon is full.
 She should find a secluded area where a Wolpertinger is likely to be.
-Then, when the Wolpertinger comes out of hiding, the woman should expose her chest, thereby causing the creature to be transfixed and allow it to be easily caught.
+Then, when the Wolpertinger comes out of hiding, the woman should expose her chest, thereby causing the creature to be transfixed, allowing it to be easily caught.